timcera/tsgettoolbox/README.rst

 	from tsgettoolbox import tsgettoolbox

-Refer to the API Documentation at http://pythonhosted.org/tsgettoolbox/
+Refer to the API Documentation at :ref:`tsgettoolbox_documentation`.

 Development
 ~~~~~~~~~~~